 Doctor of Occupational Therapy

 Occupational therapy is a vibrant health profession that involves the assessment and treatment of individuals whose ability to perform their daily occupations is threatened or impaired by developmental disability, physical disability, psychosocial dysfunction, sensory impairment, or the aging process.
 The occupational therapy process involves the prevention or correction of physical, developmental, or emotional problems that affect occupational performance of the individual.
 The goal of occupational therapy is to assist the patient in the performance of activities that provide meaning to her or his life.

 Occupational therapists serve patients of all ages in a variety of settings including rehabilitation facilities, long-term care facilities, public schools, psychiatric hospitals, day care facilities, sheltered workshops, homes, community agencies, and industrial sites.

 Graduates of the entry-level Doctorate of Occupational Therapy (OTD) program are eligible to take the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT) and to apply for licensure that is required for practice in most states.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT examination or attain state licensure.
-Please be aware that disciplinary actions in your past, either felonies or misdemeanors, should be addressed with the Texas Board of Occupational Therapy Examiners beforehand.
+Please be aware that past disciplinary actions, either felonies or misdemeanors, should be addressed with the Texas Board of Occupational Therapy Examiners beforehand.
 Waiting to report past disciplinary actions on the application for licensure will cause a delay in issuing a license.
 It is recommended that applicants use this review before applying to or attending an OT program.